Hyperuricemia: Uricosurics

 Uricosuric agents (benzbromarone, benziodarone, probenecid, lesinurad, sulfinpyrazone, ethebencid, zoxazolamine, and ticrynafen) increase the excretion of uric acid, by reducing the reabsorption of uric acid once it has been filtered out of the blood by the kidneys.

 Some of these medications are used as indicated, others are used off-label.
 In people receiving hemodialysis, sevelamer can significantly reduce serum uric acid, apparently by adsorbing urate in the gut.
 In women, use of combined oral contraceptive pills is significantly associated with lower serum uric acid.
 Following Le Chatelier's principle, lowering the blood concentration of uric acid may permit any existing crystals of uric acid to gradually dissolve into the blood, whence the dissolved uric acid can be excreted.
 Maintaining a lower blood concentration of uric acid similarly should reduce the formation of new crystals.
 If the person has chronic gout or known tophi, then large quantities of uric acid crystals may have accumulated in joints and other tissues, and aggressive and/or long duration use of medications may be needed.
 Precipitation of uric acid crystals, and conversely their dissolution, is known to be dependent on the concentration of uric acid in solution, pH, sodium concentration, and temperature.

 Non-medication treatments for hyperuricemia include a low purine diet (see Gout) and a variety of dietary supplements.
 Treatment with lithium salts has been used as lithium improves uric acid solubility.

 pH

 Serum pH is neither safely nor easily altered.
 Therapies that alter pH principally alter the pH of urine, to discourage a possible complication of uricosuric therapy: formation of uric acid kidney stones due to increased uric acid in the urine (see nephrolithiasis).
 Medications that have a similar effect include acetazolamide.

 Temperature

 Low temperature is a reported trigger of acute gout.
 An example would be a day spent standing in cold water, followed by an attack of gout the next morning.
 This is believed to be due to temperature-dependent precipitation of uric acid crystals in tissues at below normal temperature.
 Thus, one aim of prevention is to keep the hands and feet warm, and soaking in hot water may be therapeutic.

 Prognosis

 Increased levels predispose for gout and, if very high, kidney failure.
 Metabolic syndrome often presents with hyperuricemia.
-Prognosis is good with regular consumption of allopurinol.
+Prognosis is good with regular consumption of allopurinol or febuxostat.